Categories

 I had one other issue when assembling my press.
 While it calls for M5 bolts, I only had M3 and M6 on hand, so I did what any Imperialist would do, and used non-Metric hardware.
 A #6-32 bolt is smaller than a 5mm bolt, but it’ll do.

 You can see above the quick model I made in OpenSCAD.
-The idea was to built a knob in two parts around the head of the bolt.
+The idea was to build a knob in two parts around the head of the bolt.
 A nut tight against it would keep it from spinning loose.
 (We just need to finger tighten it anyway, not torque it down hard.)

 press-knob-01